olinjs/olinjs/lessons/04-client-jquery-ajax/README.md

   In this case, this is what stops the browser from sending the request and loading a new page.
   * Using some jQuery DOM searching we get the values of the "name" text input and the "mood" radio button.
   * We then initiate an AJAX request using the GET method with `$.get()`. jQuery similarly has a `$.post()` function for POST.
   We pass the two parameters into the GET request which are internally packaged into the same query string we've seen before.
+Since you're doing a GET request with `getCat` as the first parameter, it's calling the function `getCatGET` in your routes\getCat.js file, because in `app.js` we specified in our API that when we get a GET request for getCat (`app.get("/getCat", getCat.getCatGET);`) we call the function getCatGET.
   * Finally, we specify what should happen if the request is successful or if it returns with an error.
   The `$.get()` function returns a jQuery XHR object ('jqXHR') which implements a Promise interface.
   Promises are a structure that allow management of lots of callbacks in a simple, easier to read manner.